Connection (affine bundle)

-Let Y → X be an affine bundle modelled over a vector bundle '̅'̅Y̅'̅'̅ → X. A connection Γ on Y → X is called the affine connection if it as a section Γ : Y → J^{1}Y of the jet bundle J^{1}Y → Y of Y is an affine bundle morphism over X. In particular, this is an affine connection on the tangent bundle TX of a smooth manifold X. (That is, the connection on an affine bundle is an example of an affine connection; it is not, however, a general definition of an affine connection.
-These are related but distinct concepts both unfortunately making use of the adjective "affine".)
+In differential geometry, a connection on an affine bundle is a specialisation to affine bundles of the more general notion of a connection on a principal bundle.
+Let Y → X be an affine bundle modelled over a vector bundle '̅'̅Y̅'̅'̅ → X. A connection Γ on Y → X is called an affine connection if, as a section Γ : Y → J^{1}Y of the jet bundle J^{1}Y → Y of Y, it is an affine bundle morphism over X.

+The term "affine connection" as used in this article should not be confused with its more common usage, namely a connection on the tangent bundle TX of a smooth manifold X, though as discussed below, the latter can be considered as a special example of the former.